ga-wdi-exercises/code_retreat/readme.md

 We should make it through 4 variations.

 ### Variations

 1. Pseudo code first.
 Really feel like you have a handle on what to code before you pick up the keyboard.
 If you've done this before, do it again.
 This is practice.
 Make it cleaner, clearer, more exacting, or more concise.
 - Skip pseudocode.
 Start coding right away.
+Show results, in your browser, after only a minute!
 Only the easy stuff.
 If it feels hard, look for something easier.
 - Switch programming methods.
 If you've been following OOP, don't for this one (only variables and functions).
 If you haven't used OOP, use it religiously this time.
 - Follow [Sandi Metz’ Rules](https://robots.thoughtbot.com/sandi-metz-rules-for-developers)